magnudae/react-workshop/README.md

 Application found at localhost:4000

-Slides to this workshop is found [here](https://slides.com/magnusdaehlen/deck-1).
+Slides to this workshop are found [here](https://slides.com/magnusdaehlen/deck-1).